 Trinity College's executive management committee is known as the Senior Management Team.

-The Senior Management Team meets weekly and consists of the heads of each division.
+The Senior Management Team consists of the heads of each division.

 Professor Ken Hinchcliff

 Ken Hinchcliff became Warden of Trinity College in September 2015 after serving as the Dean of the Faculty of Veterinary and Agricultural Sciences at the University of Melbourne.
 Prior to that, he was Dean of the Faculty of Veterinary Science from 2007 to 2014.